Trung28899/NodeJS-Dynamic-Routes/README.txt

                     and index.ejs

     3. Adding a Cart Model:
         - 5th Commit:
         - ./data/cart.json: originally have to set to { "products": [], "totalPrice": 0 }
             for it to work
         - ./models/cart.js: returning Cart class that contains method addProduct() to read and add item to cart from ./data/cart.json
         - ./controller/shop.js under postCard(): Adding an item for every post request to /cart route.
 Triggered by hitting any "Add to Cart" button

     NOTE: in this module, had to change:
         - package.json: start script to "nodemon app.js --ignore data/"
             instead of "node app.js"
             > This solve issue of not rendering css files after redirected from post request to /cart

+    4. Using Query Parameters:
+        - 6th Commit
+        - ./routes/admin.js: added a route hanlder for "/edit-product/:productId"
+        - ./controller/admin.js: rendering the the route
+            for edit product under getEditProduct()

+        NOTE THAT: right now we hit Admin Products > Click "Edit" button > page not found will be rendered be cause the route will be 'admin/edit-product'

+        we only added a route for 'admin/edit-product/?productId' in ./routes/admin.js

 IV.
 Other Notes:
     This module contain: